 To our clients who have served our nation, you have our deepest gratitude.
 We are grateful to be your financial advisor and we hope that each of you, your families, and your communities have a wonderful Veterans Day.

-Additionally, we would like to take a moment to thank our Beacon Pointe team members who also happen to be veterans, Chuck Carrick, Garth Flint, John Gray, Mark Moehlman, Scott Plamondon, Liam Powell, Ryan Quigley, and Raul Marquez for their dutiful service to our country.
+Additionally, we would like to take a moment to thank our Beacon Pointe team members who also happen to be veterans, Chuck Carrick, Garth Flint, John Gray, Mark Moehlman, David Monsees, Scott Plamondon, Liam Powell, Ryan Quigley, Raul Marquez, and Justin Nelson for their dutiful service to our country.
 We are excited to share their stories below.

 Beacon Pointe Veterans